Recommendation for inclusion in the Authorisation List

 ECHA prioritises the substances from the Candidate List to determine which ones should be included in the Authorisation List (Annex XIV of REACH) and therefore, subject to authorisation.
 ECHA regularly submits recommendations to the European Commission, who will decide on the substances to be included in the Authorisation List.

 Priority is normally given to substances with PBT or vPvB properties, wide dispersive use or high volumes.
-However, the regulatory effectiveness of the authorisation measure in protecting human health and the environment is also considered.

 The draft recommendation includes, amongst other things, this information: